-Due to the increase of mobile re-marketing, ecommerce sites also grab the mobile numbers of visitors by providing some baits like discounts or such.
-But remarketing campaigns are definitely the way to go.
+Due to the increase of mobile re-marketing, eCommerce sites also grab the mobile numbers of visitors by providing some baits like discounts or such.
+But, whether SMS remarketing or Email remarketing, these campaigns are definitely the way to go.

-Now, let’s take a look on the strategies that will help you on customer retention and even with loyalty.
+Now, let’s take a look at the strategies that will help you on customer retention and even with loyalty.

 Customer Retention Strategies

-While running an ecommerce site, it is imperative that you maintain a cool and healthy relation with your customers to make them come back to you time and over again.
-For this, you need to implement some customer retention strategies that will also help you to increase the customer loyalty.
+While running an e-commerce site, it is imperative that you maintain a cool and healthy relationship with your customers to make them come back to you time and over again.
+For this, you need to implement some customer retention strategies that will also help you to increase customer loyalty.
 Let’s take a look at some of the popular strategies.

 1. Host Contests and Awards

-For your ecommerce sites, you can hold contests such as product reviews on your site and provide some freebies as awards to the best reviewer.
-This will not only help your customer engage in your site for a long time but will also help you sell that specific product by improving user experience.
+For your e-commerce sites, you can hold contests such as product reviews on your site and provide some freebies as awards to the best reviewer.
+This will not only help your customer engagement in your site for a long time but will also help you sell that specific product by improving user experience.

 2. Share Updated News

-When your customer purchases a product, they will want to know what latest trends are up coming in the market for that.
+When your customer purchases a product, they will want to know what the latest trends are upcoming in the market for that.
 Also, they want to know the updated features and pricing about those products for some time.

 3. Offer Loyalty Programs

 Send out some gifts, cards, or discount offers.
 Ask them if it’s okay to mention them as a valuable customer in social media.
-These all increase the value and provide them recognition that will in turn help you retain them as customer and win their loyalty.
+These all increase the value and provide them the recognition that will, in turn, help you retain them as a customer and win their loyalty.